MicrosoftDocs/machine-learning-server-docs/microsoft-r/rserver-whats-new.md

 ## New and updated packages

 **Microsoft Machine Learning algorithms (MicrosoftML package)** is a collection of functions for incorporating machine learning into R code or script that executes on R Server and R Client.
 It's available in the following Microsoft R products: R Server for Windows, R Client for Windows, and [SQL Server R Services](https://msdn.microsoft.com/library/mt604845.aspx).
-Availability for Linux and Hadoop is projected for the first quarter of 2017.
+Availability for Linux, Hadoop, and [Azure HDInsight](https://docs.microsoft.com/azure/hdinsight/) is projected for the first quarter of 2017.

 To learn more, see [Introduction to MicrosoftML](microsoftml-introduction.md).